root-11/maslite/readme.md

 The are plenty of use-cases for MASlite:

-- Prototyping MASSIVE(TM) type games.
+- Prototyping MASSIVE&trade; type games.
 - Creating data processing pipeline
 - Optimisation Engine, for:
   - Scheduling (using Bjorn Madsen's distributed scheduling method)